thelfer/tfel/docs/web/behaviour-variable.md

 > Note that even the `reset` method does not absolutely guarantee that
 > calling the integration of the behaviour variable will lead to the
 > same result as some internal variables may have evolved.
 This will probably
-> be the case assuming that the implementation of the called behaviour does
+> not be the case assuming that the implementation of the called behaviour does
 > not make any strange things internally.

 ## Integration